 Charles is the driving force behind new projects.
 Charles facilitates The Mindfulness Ambassador Program for youth throughout the greater Toronto area and serves as the outreach coordinator for the RETHiNK Digital Kit.
 His dedication to bringing mindfulness to LGBTQ youth is evident in his work at Toronto’s Covenant House, which focuses on helping youth re-integrate into society.
 Charles is a Graduate of the Paralegal Program at Humber College Institute of Technology and Advanced learning, and is currently enrolled in the Humanities program at York University.
 Charles’ ultimate goal is to open shelters across the globe to provide relief to LGBTQ youth.

 Amber is responsible for developing stakeholder relations and educational programs in the Barrie-Essex County.
 She is a seasoned facilitator and leads mindfulness-based programs in schools health settings and correctional settings.
 She is an author, public speaker, child and youth counselor and is passionate about strengthening mental health in young people.
-Amber is the 2018 recipient of the Leading Women and Leading Girls Award recognizing her exceptional leadership in working to improve the lives of her Barrie, Ontario community.
-She is founder of Move-It For Young Minds, a charitable organization supporting children and youth who are living with mental health challenges.
+Amber is founder of Move-It For Young Minds, a charitable organization supporting children and youth who are living with mental health challenges, and has been recognized for her exceptional work and leadership within her community.
+She was awarded the 2018 Leading Women Award, as well as, the recipient of Georgian College’s Distinguished Alumni 2019.

 Lead Facilitator & Latin America Program Manager